damianhakert/damianhakert.github.io/source/posts/2016-09-30-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 ## How GitPitch Works

-As GitLab users we are already familiar with the convention of adding a **README.md** to our projects.
+As GitLab users, we are already familiar with the convention of adding a **README.md** to our projects.
 GitPitch introduces a new convention for GitLab users, called **PITCHME.md**.

 As soon as we add a **PITCHME.md** markdown file to the root directory of our GitLab.com project, GitPitch instantly creates an online slideshow presentation based on the content in that file.